KraigWalker/coming-out-simulator-2014/README.md

 You are welcome to share and remix this game's code/art however you please, even for money-making purposes.
 Attribution is always appreciated, but not mandatory.

 ---

+##Installation Instructions

+In order to build the game from source, you will require [Node.js](http://nodejs.org/) with npm.

+First install the dependencies

+    npm install

+Then use Grunt to compile the game into a newly created `dist` directory

+    grunt build

+---